-Describing their home as a 'series of pavilions', the clients were interested in finding a way to unify the house through the use of a viewing tower.
-JDA were tasked to design a three-storey viewing tower that could link the three levels of the house and its pavilions together in both function & form.
+Describing their house as a ‘series of pavilions’, the clients wanted to find a way to unify the house through the addition of a viewing tower.
+JDA Co. was tasked with designing a three-storey viewing tower that linked the three levels of the house and its pavilions both functionally and through form.

-We tested many geometries & materials together with the clients before ultimately landing on the pyramid roof, continuous steel columns and semicircular form.
+We tested many geometries and materials with our clients before ultimately deciding on the pyramid roof, continuous steel columns and semicircular form.

-The tower was designed as a kit of steel parts entirely fabricated off-site to be craned and assembled on site in to limit disruption to traffic.
-Because of this, accuracy in steel detailing was paramount
+The tower was designed as a kit of steel parts, entirely fabricated off site.
+It was craned and assembled on site to limit traffic disruption.
+Because of this modular construction process, it was paramount that the steel detailing was accurate.

-The result is a slender structure that unifies the many layers of the house and ties the aesthetic of the newer pavilions (master bedroom & pool) with the heritage house.
-Within the tower itself are three unique gathering spaces to converse, play, and take in the panoramic views of Brisbane City.
+The Dornoch Viewing Tower is a slender structure that unifies the many layers of the building and ties the aesthetic of the newer pavilions (master bedroom and pool) with the original heritage house.
+Within the tower itself there are three discrete gathering spaces to converse, play and take in the panoramic views of Brisbane City.